tlodge/databox-sdk-tutorial/miscellaneous/sdkcontainers/index.md

     <tr>
       <td>tlodge/databox-red</td>
       <td><a href="https://github.com/tlodge/databox-nodered-nodes">https://github.com/tlodge/databox-nodered-nodes</a></td>
       <td>This is the base images used to build TEST containers.
 It is an instance of node-red alongside the nodes that are supported in the SDK.
-The nodes can send messages to the databox-test-server over json-sockets can send messages to the client over websockets</td>
+The nodes can send messages to the databox-test-server over json-sockets which send messages to the client over websockets</td>
     </tr>
     <tr>
       <td>tlodge/databox-sdk-red</td>